 The service is free for the first 30 days, after which you’ll pay $5 per month.
 Your first $1,000 in margin is included in your subscription price.
-But if you use more than $1,000 of margin you’ll pay 5% yearly interest.
+But if you use more than $1,000 of margin you’ll pay 7.75% yearly interest (rate is variable and can change at any time).
 But while margin is available with Robinhood Gold, you’re not required to use it to maintain the account.

 Robinhood Cash Management

 Robinhood Cash Management provides you with an option to earn interest on at least part of your investment.
-The account is currently paying 1.80% annual percentage yield (APY), and also comes with a customized debit card offered by Sutton Bank.
+The account is currently paying a 4.65% annual percentage yield (APY) (APY is variable and can change at any time), and also comes with a customized debit card offered by Sutton Bank.
 The ATM card will give you access to more than 75,000 fee-free ATMs across the country.
-The account also give you access to Apple Pay, Google Pay or Samsung Pay.
+The account also gives you access to Apple Pay, Google Pay, or Samsung Pay.

-Robinhood Cash Management is currently available on a limited basis only.
-You’ll have to sign up for a waitlist through your existing brokerage account.
-As well, the Cash Management option will require approval, and may not be available to all investors.
+Robinhood Cash Management will require approval, and may not be available to all investors.

-Robinhood Cash Management accounts are protected by FDIC for up to $250,000 per depositor.
+The FDIC protects Robinhood Cash Management accounts for up to $250,000 per depositor.
 There are no account minimums, no transfer fees, and no foreign transaction fees.

 If there is one feature that sets Robinhood apart from the competition, this is it.
 You can buy and sell crypto currencies 24 hours a day, seven days per week, and do it completely commission-free.

-It’s currently available to buy and sell Bitcoin, Ethereum and Dogecoin, and will eliminate the need to invest in these digital currencies through a cryptocurrency exchange.
+It’s currently available to buy and sell Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Dogecoin, and will eliminate the need to invest in these digital currencies through a cryptocurrency exchange.

-Be aware however that cryptocurrencies are not covered by SIPC or FDIC, and will therefore involve a higher degree of risk than other asset class.
+Be aware however that cryptocurrencies are not covered by SIPC or FDIC, and will therefore involve a higher degree of risk than other asset classes.